JPranav795/Pranav_Pranav_Final.Integrated.Project/README.md

 ## Description

-The Dr. Nut Website is a static web application designed to showcase "Dr. Nut," a defunct softdrink brand that revoleves around the city of New Orleans-themed concept (e.g., nut products, nutrition and storytelling).
-The site has three core pages:
+The Dr. Nut Website is designed to showcase "Dr. Nut," a defunct softdrink brand that revolves around the city of New Orleans-themed concept.
+The site has three functional pages:
 - **Home**: Welcomes visitors with an overview of Dr. Nut, has the some qualities of the drink Dr. NUT, the product list and review of our customers.
+And a commercial.
 - **About**: Shares the backstory or mission of Dr. Nut and also tells about the team members behind the brand.
 - **Contact**: Provides a form for users to send messages (simulated with JS) as well as has the locations of our factories and FAQs regarding Dr. NUT.